 For example, you might have modified a file in a branch, while someone else modified this very same file in the same branch directly in Design Center.
 By the time you want to push your changes, git rejects the push command because it cannot fast-forward your changes to the version in Design Center, meaning that you must tell git how to apply your changes over a modified version:

-In the Package Explorer view, right-click your API project and select Team > Switch To > Push Branch….
+In the Package Explorer view, right-click your API specification project and select Team > Switch To > Push Branch….

 Git rejects the push due to the conflicting file: